How Magnetic Resonance Imaging Works & How Leasing Benefits You

 For noise level issues, a radiologic technologist will provide patients undergoing MRI scans with earplugs or headphones containing no metal whatsoever that help mitigate the loudness of the scan.
 (Some machines are capable of performing quieter scans.
 In this case, earplugs are not necessary.)

-Due to the powerful magnets used in MRI machines, patients with certain implants, such as pacemakers and insulin pumps, must undergo different medical imaging procedures or remove the implant, if possible.
+Additionally, due to the powerful magnets used in MRI machines, patients with certain implants, such as pacemakers and insulin pumps, must undergo different medical imaging procedures or remove the implant, if possible.
 Additionally, patients with cochlear implants must take a series of precautionary steps to avoid the risks MRI scans pose when a patient has these implants, according to the FDA.

-MRI System Techniques, Methods, & Costs
+MRI System Techniques & Methods

 MRI machines may differ slightly from model to model.
 Still, all of them consist of a strong magnet, shim coils for correcting shifts in the magnetic field, a gradient system that localizes the magnetic resonance signal, and an RF system.